Western Animation: Ernest et CÚlestine

 - Faceless Masses: The mouse policemen, whenever they group together.
 Averted in most other scenes, as the residents of both worlds are incredibly diverse in regards to weight, shape, size, and even species, as it's not hard to notice a panda or two in the background.

 - Fantastic Racism: The bears don't like the mice and vice versa.
 The mice live below-ground, the bears above, and the children mice are told scary stories before going to bed about the dangers of bears.
-Until the end of the film, only Celestine can see past all of this.
+Until the end of the film, only Celestine is willing to challenge this social order.

 - Kangaroo Court: When Ernest & Celestine are finally arrested, they are whisked away to be respectively tried by judges of the opposite races.
 Their defense counsel is inept at best, the judges are entirely unsympathetic, and they are offered pretty much no chance to defend themselves.
-Then the fire burns both courthouses.
+The trial is cut short when both courthouses catch fire.

-- Mythology Gag: Ernest and Celestine's book retelling of how they met was the actual first book of their series in real life.
+- Mythology Gag: Ernest and Celestine's book retelling of how they met is the actual first book of the series the film is based on.

 - Sweet Tooth: Ernest, even when he isn't starving for food.

-- Villainous Breakdown: Not quite villains, per se, but both judges do have a breakdown during the trials, with both in too much of a frenzy to even realize the courthouse has caught fire.
+- Villainous Breakdown: Not quite villains, per se, but both judges get into a frenzy as their respective trials progress.
+Ultimately, each one is too angry to realize that their courthouse is on fire and everyone else has already fled the scene.
 Celestine was able to calm down the bear judge and coax him into following her out, while the mouse judge had to be bodily carried outside by Ernest before he finally came to his senses.